Knight1/VanMooof-Module/README.md

 ```

 ### GSM Modem (gsmdebug)
 See Chris Repo.
-U need to use AT Commands.
-The Modem is dirrectly attached to the UART Output.
+You need to use AT Commands.
+The Modem is directly attached to the UART Output.

 ### Update mainware Firmware by updating shadow
 ```console